"I love my parents a lot and can't even think of losing them because of my own happiness"

 She may be criticised for her appearance, dress sense, her lack of domestic skills and her cultural differences including religion in some cases.

-For example, by the aunites, grandmother and mother of the boy.
+For example, by the aunties, grandmother and mother in law.

 Meena who married out of caste says: